pcaston/OpenPeerPower.github.io/source/_docs/installation/freenas.markdown

 Create the user and group that Open Peer Power will run as.
 The user/group ID of `8123` can be replaced if this is already in use in your environment.

 {% highlight bash %}
-pw groupadd -n homeassistant -g 8123 echo 'homeassistant:8123:8123::::::/usr/local/bin/bash:' | adduser -f -
+pw groupadd -n openpeerpower -g 8123 echo 'openpeerpower:8123:8123::::::/usr/local/bin/bash:' | adduser -f -
 {% endhighlight %}

 Create the installation directory:

 {% highlight bash %}
-mkdir -p /usr/local/share/homeassistant
+mkdir -p /usr/local/share/openpeerpower
-chown -R homeassistant:homeassistant /usr/local/share/homeassistant
+chown -R openpeerpower:openpeerpower /usr/local/share/openpeerpower
 {% endhighlight %}

 Create the virtualenv and install Open Peer Power itself:

 {% highlight bash %}
-su homeassistant
+su openpeerpower
-cd /usr/local/share/homeassistant
+cd /usr/local/share/openpeerpower
 python3.7 -m venv .
 source ./bin/activate
 pip3 install --upgrade pip
-pip3 install homeassistant
+pip3 install openpeerpower
 {% endhighlight %}

 While still in the `venv`, start Open Peer Power to populate the configuration directory.